thias/puppet-bind/README.md

 Install and enable a BIND DNS server, manage its main configuration and install and manage its DNS zone files.

-* `bind::server` : Main class to install and enable the server.
+* `bind` : Main class to install and enable the server.
 * `bind::server::conf` : Main definition to configure the server.
 * `bind::server::file` : Definition to manage zone files.
+* `bind::package` : Class to install the server package (included from `bind`)
+* `bind::service` : Class to manage the server service (included from `bind`)

-The split between `server` and `server::conf` allows to use a static file or a different template-based file for the main `named.conf` file if needed, while still using this module for the main package, service and managing zone files.
+The split between `bind` and `bind::server::conf` allows to use a static file or a different template-based file for the main `named.conf` file if needed, while still using this module for the main package, service and managing zone files.
 This is useful if you have a large and/or complex named.conf file.
+Note that you may also use the `bind::package` and `bind::service` classes on their own, though you won't need to if you use the main class, which includes them both.

 ## Examples

 Here is a typical LAN recursive caching DNS server configuration :

-    include bind::server
+    include bind
     bind::server::conf { '/etc/named.conf':
       listen_on_addr    => [ 'any' ],
       listen_on_v6_addr => [ 'any' ],